nbathras/Dots/Assets/README.md

 Unity Version: 2019.4.9f1

 Editor: VsCode ([Configure with Unity Guide](https://code.visualstudio.com/docs/other/unity))

+Note: VsCode Editor is no longer supported by Unity 2019.2 so I do not suggest using anything other than the pre installed Visual Studio editor.

 Version Controll: [GitHub/nbathras/dots](https://github.com/nbathras/Dots) (used through the vscode Source Control application and GitBash Windows Application)